Malte von Matthiessen ’66

 Shadia Alvarez ’96

-Alvarez is the principal at the Collegiate Institute for Math and Science in the Bronx, New York.
-A one-time Antioch College community manager and assistant to the president for multicultural affairs, she also serves on the Antioch College Task Force on Community &Community Governance.
+Alvarez is the principal at the Principal of House III; New Rochelle High School in New Rochelle, New York.
+A one-time Antioch College community manager and assistant to the president for multicultural affairs, she also served on the Antioch College Task Force on Community & Community Governance.

 Ex Officio Board Member